srlynch1/cas-socialabs/_labs/implementing extensibility.rst

 Challenge
 =========

-1. There are a number of "pre-canned" ABX actions available.
-Can you configure the rename blueprint to change the name of your machine deployments?
-Experiment with blocking tasks.
+1. There are a number of "pre-canned" ABX actions templates available.
+Use the rename  template to change the name of your machine deployment?

 2. Can you execute a REST API call to the Star Wars API? (https://swapi.co)?